CN Rail fined more than $2.6-million for diesel fuel discharge in North Saskatchewan River

 On top of the federal and provincial fines, CN must spend $750,000 to remove two kilometres of underground pipes, Environment and Climate Change Canada said.

-“As a result of this conviction, the company’s name will be added to the federal Environmental Offenders Registry,” said the government depart, which is responsible for enforcement of the Fisheries Act’s pollution laws.
+“As a result of this conviction, the company’s name will be added to the federal Environmental Offenders Registry,” said the government department, which is responsible for enforcement of the Fisheries Act’s pollution laws.

 CN said in a statement it is committed to operating safely and in an environmentally responsible way.